DETAILED ACTION

 Greyscale

-Schmid does not explicitly disclose a plurality of mechanical hands.
+Schmid does not explicitly disclose a plurality of mechanical hands or a plurality of sliding rails.

-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Schmid to include a plurality of mechanical hands since it has been held that mere duplication of the essential working parts of a device involves only routine skill in the art (see St. Regis Paper Co. v.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Schmid to include a plurality of mechanical hands and a plurality of sliding rails since it has been held that mere duplication of the essential working parts of a device involves only routine skill in the art (see St. Regis Paper Co. v.
 Bemis Co., 193 USPQ 8).
-In the instant case, including additional mechanical hands (linear robot 220) would improve efficiency of the device.
-For example, if two or more wire sawing chambers finish a cutting operation at the same time, a plurality of mechanical hands could unload the cut ingot at the same time, rather than one hand performing each task sequentially.
-Therefore, such a modification would be obvious to one of ordinary skill in the art in order to improve efficiency of the system.
+In the instant case, a plurality of mechanical hands and sliding rails could be added without changing the overall function of the system.
+A person of ordinary skill in the art would understand that including a plurality of these structures results in increased efficiency, since including multiple mechanical hands means multiple ingots can be loaded/unloaded at the same time.
+Likewise, including multiple sliding rails would allow a mechanical hand to move freely without interfering with movement of other mechanical hands.

-Schmid as modified does not explicitly disclose the slicing chamber comprises at least one discharging port, and one of the at least one discharging ports is provided on a roof of the slicing chamber.
+Schmid as modified does not explicitly disclose that the slicing chamber comprises at least one discharging port, and the at least one discharging ports is provided on a roof of the slicing chamber, the plurality of sliding rails are disposed on a ceiling.

 Regarding claim 11, Schmid as modified discloses the limitations of claim 5 as described in the rejection above.

-Schmid as modified further discloses wherein the mechanical hand is provided with a first pushing mechanism (end-effector 121 of robot 220; see paragraph [0034] and fig. 1B), when the mechanical hand is carrying the crystal holder, the first pushing mechanism is configured to push the crystal holder to the slicing chamber (end-effector 121 receives mounting plate 376 which supports an uncut ingot 317 as it is transferred to sawing region 318; see figs. 1B, 3A, and paragraph [0029]).
+Schmid as modified further discloses wherein each of the plurality of mechanical hands is provided with a first pushing mechanism (end-effector 121 of robot 220; see paragraph [0034] and fig. 1B), when each of the plurality of mechanical hands is carrying the crystal holder, the first pushing mechanism is configured to push the crystal holder to the slicing chamber (end-effector 121 receives mounting plate 376 which supports an uncut ingot as it is transferred to sawing region 318; see paragraph [0029] and figs. 1B, 3A).

 Regarding claim 12, Schmid as modified discloses the limitations of claim 5 as described in the rejection above.

-Schmid as modified further discloses wherein the mechanical hand comprises two holding arms opposite to each other (robot 220 comprises end-effectors 121 and 122; see fig. 1B), the two holding arms cooperate with each other to clip or release the crystal holder (end-effectors 121, 122 receive mounting plate 376 and transfer it to wire sawing chambers 300; see paragraphs [0029, 0034] and fig. 1B).
+Schmid as modified further discloses wherein each of the plurality of mechanical hands comprises two holding arms opposite to each other (as modified to include a plurality of mechanical hands, robots 220 each comprise end-effectors 121, 122; see fig. 1B), the two holding arms cooperate with each other to clip or release the crystal holder (end-effectors 121, 122 receive mounting plate 376 to transfer it to wire sawing chambers 300; see paragraphs [0029, 0034] and fig. 1B).

 Regarding claim 13, Schmid as modified discloses the limitations of claim 5 as described in the rejection above.